ObolNetwork/charon-distributed-validator-node/README.md

     Created ENR private key: .charon/charon-enr-private-key
     enr:-JG4QGQpV4qYe32QFUAbY1UyGNtNcrVMip83cvJRhw1brMslPeyELIz3q6dsZ7GblVaCjL_8FKQhF6Syg-O_kIWztimGAYHY5EvPgmlkgnY0gmlwhH8AAAGJc2VjcDI1NmsxoQKzMe_GFPpSqtnYl-mJr8uZAUtmkqccsAx7ojGmFy-FY4N0Y3CCDhqDdWRwgg4u

+## ⚠️ Attention
-Please make sure to make a backup of the private key at `.charon/charon-enr-private-key`.
-Be careful not to commit it to git!
-If you lose this file you won't be able to take part in the DKG ceremony.
+Please make sure to create a backup of the private key at `.charon/charon-enr-private-key`.
+Be careful not to commit it to git! **If you lose this file you won't be able to take part in the DKG ceremony.**

 If you are taking part in an organised Obol testnet, submit the created ENR public address (the console output starting with `enr:-...` not the contents of the private key file) to the appropriate typeform.